 Learning from Kilburn was a tiny experimental university that used Kilburn High Road and the surrounding area as curriculum and campus, holding classes in a number of locations.
 It was created and directed by Tom Keeley on behalf of Spacemakers.

 Mission Models Money was set up by Shelagh Wright to explore sustainable models for arts organisations in the wake of the 2008 financial crisis.
 It encouraged arts organisations to reflect on what they were trying to change in the world and how they wanted to achieve that change.

 Verity Jane Keefe’s The Mobile Museum is an itinerant art project housed in an ex-local authority mobile library, touring, looking and making a new natural history collection via twelve council estates across Barking and Dagenham in celebration of the everyday.

 Nine Elms Vauxhall Partnership brings together two borough councils, developers and local cultural stakeholders across a new South London development.
 In 2016 we wrote a feasibility study for Linear Park which will runs through Nine Elms.

 For the Old Oak and Park Royal Development Corporation we developed a successful bid for the Great Places Scheme.
 Securing £1.5 million for a culture programme proposing a new kind of community consultation for the major development area seeing opportunities for communities and artists at its heart.

-Towards Plan B is an article published in the Guardian in 2014, which made the case that cultural organisations have no choice but to build the kind of solid public support for their work which makes cuts to their budgets unthinkable.
+Towards Plan B is an article published in 2014, by Three Johns & Shelagh, which made the case that cultural organisations have no choice but to build the kind of solid public support for their work which makes cuts to their budgets unthinkable.